pat310/google-trends-api/README.md

 * `country` - an optional string for the country.
 Although the library can figure out the country from a formal name, it is preferred that the country is provided as a country code, for example, 'united states' should be provided as 'US', 'japan' should be provided as 'JP', etc.  If no country code is provided, 'US' is assumed by default.

 #####Example
 The following example provides the top charts for actors in January 2016 in the 'US'.
 Optionally, the input could have been provided as `googleTrends.categoryTopCharts({category: 'actors', geo: 'US', date: '201601'})`.
-Order of the keys does not matter and any other keys provided in the object will be ignore.
+Order of the keys does not matter.

 ######Input
 ```js